yousefvand/shellman-ebook/manuscript/basics.md

 # good morning Remisa
 ```

-For the answer refer to [Solutions](#solutions) section.
+For the answer refer to [Solutions](#solutions) section, [argument parsing](#argument_parsing).

+As you have noticed, first argument can be accessed via `$1`, second argument via `$2`...

+Same is true inside the body of a function to access passed arguments to the function.

 ## Organizing your Bash Script

-Using **Shellman** snippets you can well organize your bash script, so it works well and easy to read by other users.
+Using **Shellman** snippets you can well organize your bash script, so it is easy to read by other users.
 Recommended structure of `script.sh` from top to bottom is:

 1. shebang (`bash` snippet)
 2. summary